trintambogo/aws/README.md

-# Automating Daily reminders with AWS Lambda and Cloudwatch
+# Automating Daily reminders with AWS Lambda and Amazon EventBridge

 Automating reminders can save time and ensure that important tasks are never missed.
 In today’s fast-paced world, staying on top of reminders and notifications is crucial.
-In this article, I will walk you through how I automated a simple meeting reminder to my email using AWS Lambda and CloudWatch.
+In this article, I will walk you through how I automated a simple meeting reminder to my email using AWS Lambda, Amazon SNS and EventBridge.

 # Step 1 : Setting up Amazon SNS (Simple Notification Service)
 Before we can send reminders, we need a service that can deliver the message.
 AWS SNS is a flexible, fully managed messaging service that allows you to send notifications to multiple recipients via SMS, email and even other AWS services.